lavinialei2/musicplayer/README.md

 Simple music player app inspired by nashallery and the Barble The Island Princess CD player I used to have as a kid.
 Built using Javascript and HTML/CSS in Electron.

 Currently features bops from the Ponyo album.
-May expand artwork into other Ghibli albums and/or Barbie movie soundtracks.
+May expand artwork into other Ghibli albums and/or Barbie movie soundtracks and add an album selector and other features in the future.